TestGitHubForNAV/demo/Readme.md

-Some updates in the file to test Branching,Test
+Handle Conflicts - Some updates in the file to test Branching,Test - I want test conflicts